William Dalrymple: Personal life

 Dalrymple first went to Delhi on 26 January 1984, and has lived in India on and off since 1989 and spends most of the year at his Mehrauli farmhouse in the outskirts of Delhi, but summers in London and Edinburgh.

 Dalrymple's wife, Olivia Fraser, is an artist and comes from a family with long-standing connections to India.
 The couple have three children.
-Fraser is related to the Scottish actress Rose Leslie.
 Their son Sam Dalrymple is a historian and a co-founder of Project Dastaan, a peace initiative.
 The English journalist and author Alice Albinia is his cousin.
+Fraser is also related to the Scottish actress Rose Leslie.